edolauria/edolauria.github.io/_pages/about.md

   - A bootstrap study of **long-range vector models**;
   - A study of **renormalization group flows** for **QFTs in AdS** background.

-I have worked on similar classification problems for spersymmetric theories: in the context of the superconformal bootstrap to study a family of 3d SCFTs connected by a conformal manifold, and in the context of N=2 supergravity theories in three, four and five dimensions.
+I have worked on similar classification problems for supersymmetric theories: in the context of the superconformal bootstrap to study a family of 3d SCFTs connected by a conformal manifold, and in the context of N=2 supergravity theories in three, four and five dimensions.